lmlariscy98/leahlariscy-MADA-project/README.md

 ### Manuscript

-To look at the manuscript file, please go to `products` \> `manuscript` \> `Manuscript.html` and download the .html file.
-I will change this back to a .docx file in the future, but for editing purposes I will have it saved as a .html.
+To look at the manuscript file, go to `products` \> `manuscript` \> `Manuscript.qmd` and render the .docx file.

-To reproduce the `Manuscript.qmd`, you will first need to run `processing.qmd` and `exploratory_analysis.qmd`.
+To successfully reproduce the `Manuscript.qmd`, you will first need to run `processing.qmd`, `exploratory_analysis.qmd`, `data_splitting.Rmd`, and the modeling scripts.
 This will allow you to produce the tables and figures associated with the manuscript.